admin-ch/CovidCertificate-UIdoc/README.md

 4. You can open the csv file with a text editor in order to check that everything is ok.

 ## Hints for filling the csv file

+### For all certificates

+1. The dates have to be in the format YYYY-MM-DD like 2021-11-23

+### For vaccination certificates

+1. The medicinalProductCode has to be one one of the following code:
+   - EU/1/20/1528: for the Comirnaty vaccine from BioNTech Manufacturing GmbH
+   - EU/1/20/1507: for the COVID-19 Vaccine Moderna from Moderna Biotech Spain, S.L.
+   - EU/1/20/152: for the COVID-19 Vaccine Janssen from Janssen-Cilag International NV